 A turkey will require approximately 1 day in the refrigerator for every 4 lbs of weight.
 This relationship starts to break down for turkeys above 20 pounds, as they normally don’t require much more than 5 days in the refrigerator.
 But the general guidelines would be:

 - 16 lbs: Allow 4 days

 - 20 lbs: Allow 5 days

-My default advise is to place the turkey in the fridge the Friday or Saturday before Thanksgiving.
+My default advice is to place the turkey in the fridge the Friday or Saturday before Thanksgiving.
 This should allow for enough time to have the turkey fully defrosted and ready for baking on Thursday.